leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-18.md

 Three fault-injection regressions failed on the earlier source: exhausted TTL retries, cancellation during a TTL return, and cancellation during release each lost the claim.
-Returns now move claims into a queue-owned pending-return buffer and clear it only after a acknowledged database return.
+Returns now move claims into a queue-owned pending-return buffer and clear it only after an acknowledged database return.
 This buffer is separate from consumable jobs: an uncertain database response must not expose a possibly returned claim to a handler.
 TTL cancellation and subsequent shutdown therefore preserve the claims.
 Further controlled tests cover a consumer waiting